7Cedars/cyfrin_updraft/security_auditing/6-thunder-loan-audit/audit_data/findings.md

     }
 ```

-### [H-2] the `ThunderLoan::deposit` function can be called with borrowed money from `ThunderLoan::flashloan`, allowing draining of all funds through taking fees and exchange rate manipulation.
+### [H-2] The `ThunderLoan::deposit` function can be called with borrowed money from `ThunderLoan::flashloan`, allowing draining of all funds through taking fees and exchange rate manipulation.

 **Description:**
 TO DO